Sponsored by Keurig

 Iced coffee is also a big seller for Dunkin’ Donuts, which has been expanding its partnerships and presence on higher education campuses over the last decade.

-“Iced coffee is a big part of our menu in higher education spaces, as is some specialty coffee, like our new cold brew,” says Chris Burr, Dunkin’s director of development.
+“Iced coffee is a big part of our menu in higher education spaces, as is some specialty coffee, like our new cold brew,” says Chris Burr, Director of Non-traditional Development at Dunkin' Donuts.

 Some call it “handcrafted,” others “boutique” or “slow,” but by any name this is premium coffee made with natural ingredients and customized to individual preferences — and its popularity is growing on campus, say foodservice providers.